Customer Support Skill Collection

-The 5 best AI skills for customer support — macros, refund handling, email triage, knowledge bases, and onboarding checklists.
+Customer Support Skill Collection: Curated AI skills for customer support workflows, including customer support agents, macros, refund handling, email triage, RAG knowledge retrieval, knowledge bases, and onboarding checklists.

 Customer support is where AI assistance has the highest potential upside and the highest potential downside.
 Done well, it means faster resolutions, more consistent responses, and agents who can focus on complex cases instead of repetitive ones.
 Done poorly, it means customers who feel dismissed, incorrect information delivered with false confidence, and escalations that damage relationships.